ibm-cloud-docs/billing-usage/feature-codes.md

 # Applying feature codes
 {: #codes}

-You can apply feature codes to take advantage of extra {{site.data.keyword.Bluemix}} resources or capabilities.
+You can apply feature codes to take advantage of additional {{site.data.keyword.Bluemix}} resources or capabilities.
 Feature codes are typically provided for online courses and certain events, such as educational sessions or conference workshops.
 {: shortdesc}

 Are you looking for details about adding subscription credit to your account?
 See [Managing subscriptions](/docs/billing-usage?topic=billing-usage-subscriptions) for more information.
 {: tip}

 You must have the Editor role or higher for all account management services to apply a feature code.
-The extra resources or capabilities that are provided vary depending on the particular code but include one or more of the following items in general:
+The additional resources or capabilities that are provided vary depending on the particular code but include one or more of the following items in general:

 * Increase the memory quota to a number of GB that is specified by the code
 * Add one organization with a memory quota that is specified by the code